 Skip to Main Content

-This project improves existing methods by not just looking at individual places that might be targeted by attackers but by examining how an entire transportation system is connected.
+This project improved existing methods by not just looking at individual places that might be targeted by attackers but by examining how an entire transportation system is connected.
 Current approaches rely heavily on expert opinions, which, though valuable since they are based on local familiarity, experience, and practical knowledge, don’t fully consider how threats or defense actions can affect other separate, possibly distant but interconnected parts of the network.
 By using advanced machine learning and network simulation techniques leveraging real-world data and information, the project aims to predict how attacks might spread and how changing security measures in one part of the system could impact the rest, making it a more accurate and dynamic way to improve safety across an entire network.

 In 2024, the project developed a GCN-based network threat deterrence analysis methodology, assimilated Massachusetts Bay Transportation Authority (MBTA) urban rail network data, created geospatial maps of the subway system and network features, developed a prototype GCN software code, and ran initial network failure and robustness simulations.